r-c-f/waynergy/README.md

 * use the wayland protocols for clipboard management. wl-clipboard already existed and is mostly fine, but Synergy specifies the format of the data (negating the need to guess at mimetypes) and multi-process coordination is annoying.
-* Proper support for network timeouts.
-This likely means rewriting the network handling code so that it's not just a crusty hack meant to play nice with uSynergy, which could be changed to reflect the fact that we already read whole packets.
 * Improve idle handling
 * De-uglify.
 This was one of those let's-not-really-plan-this-out-but-write-vaguely-working-code sort of things, and it shows, quite noticeably.